cms-opendata-workshop/workshop-lesson-tagandprobe/README.md

-# FIXME Lesson title
+# Efficiency Studies for Tag & Probe Method using CMS Open Data

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

 This repository generates the corresponding lesson website from [The Carpentries](https://carpentries.org/) repertoire of lessons.

+You can find this lesson online using [this](https://tinyurl.com/ydngxxb) link.

 ## Contributing